NCAS-CMS/cf-python/docs/source/tutorial.rst

   <NetCDF-interface>`),
 * The netCDF dimension name, preceded by "ncdim%" e.g. ``'ncdim%z'`` (see the :ref:`netCDF interface <NetCDF-interface>`), and
-* The construct key, optionally precedeed by "key%", e.g. ``'auxiliarycoordinate2'`` or ``'key%auxiliarycoordinate2'``.
+* The construct key, optionally proceeded by "key%", e.g. ``'auxiliarycoordinate2'`` or ``'key%auxiliarycoordinate2'``.

 .. code-block:: python